 Golf is not all about length though.
 There are many wonderful shorter golf courses in Great Britain where creativity, course management and shot-making trump the distance a person is able to hit the ball.
 They are no less enjoyable either, in fact they tend to be a lot more fun.
 Plus, I think most of us would rather be making birdies than bogeys anyway.

-Golf Empire founder, Ed Battye, has played extensively throughout Great Britain and below he gives his personal top 20 golf courses under 6,000 yards.
+Golf Empire founder, Ed Battye, has played extensively throughout the United Kingdom and below he gives his personal top 20 golf courses under 6,000 yards.

 The criteria was simple.
 If it is possible to play any given golf course from tees measuring 6,000 yards or more it was excluded from consideration.